Aung-Thu-Hein/react-tutorials/README.md

 # React Projects

-- I've made some react projects that covers basic concept of react and some advance concepts.
+- I've made some react projects that cover basic concept of react and some advance concepts.

 - The source of all these projects come from the following links